hashicorp/packer/website/source/docs/extend/command.html.markdown

 Prior to reading this page, it is assumed you have read the page on [plugin development basics](/docs/extend/developing-plugins.html).

+Command plugins implement the `packer.Command` interface and are served using the `plugin.ServeCommand` function.
+Commands actually have no control over what keyword invokes the command with the `packer` binary.
+The keyword to invoke the command depends on how the plugin is installed and configured in the core Packer configuration.

 <div class="alert alert-block">
   <strong>Warning!</strong> This is an advanced topic.
 If you're new to Packer,
   we recommend getting a bit more comfortable before you dive into writing